Welcome to my literary

 written around baseball legend, Ty Cobb, and the shooting death of his father by

 his mother.
-The Cobb Legacy is now available for
+The Cobb Legacy is now available for download for your

 Kindle, Nook, EPUB, MOBI or in PDF.